Household Name (album)

-Singles and promotion
+Release and promotion

 "Medicine", the album's first single, was released on November 17, 2021.
 The album's second single, "Rockstar", was released on February 22, 2022.

 The band announced the album alongside the release of the third single, "Speeding 72", on April 19, 2022.
 Two more singles, "Lucky" and "Motorbike", preceded the album's release.

 Followed by a brief tour of the UK in May 2022, Momma toured the United States during the summer supporting Snail Mail directly followed by a headline tour in the fall with support from waveform*, Pardoner and teethe to promote their album.
 They toured the United States supporting Surf Curse in November and December 2022.
 In 2023, they toured the United States with Death Cab For Cutie and Europe and the UK with Alex G.

-Influences and inspirations
+Musical style

-Momma was influenced by alternative rock and grunge artists and bands from the 1990's while making this album, such as Liz Phair, Pavement, Nirvana, The Smashing Pumpkins and Veruca Salt.
+Momma was influenced by alternative rock and grunge artists and bands from the 1990s while making this album, such as Liz Phair, Pavement, Nirvana, The Smashing Pumpkins and Veruca Salt.
 The band described their album as "the rise and fall of a rock star and the tropes and tribulations that come with the arc." and were inspired by relationships, the music industry's flaws, the archetype of a rock star and changes in their lives, such as breakups, while writing the album.